bhavana94/Trytond-Server/README.md

 # Trytond-Server
-Commands to configure and run Trytond and Tryton
+Commands to Run and Configure Trytond and Tryton